rare-freertr/RARE-bmv2/00-unit-labs/0000-topology/README.md

     * `cpe2-eth0`-`p4-core1-dp2`
     * `core1-eth0`-`p4-core1-cpu1`
     * `core1-eth1`-`p4-core1-cpu2`
-* It set each control plane to the relevant namespaces:
+* It set each control plane to the relevant namespace:
     * `cpe1-eth0` to namespace `cpe1` and set it `up`
     * `cpe2-eth0` to namespace `cpe2` and set it `up`
     * `core1-eth0` to namespace `core1` and set it `up`
     * `core1-eth1` to namespace `core1` anf set it `up`
-* P4 switch `p4-core1` has its interface (`p4-core1-dp1`,`p4-core1-dp2`,`p4-core1-cpu1`,`p4-core1-cpu2`) in the global namespace
+* `p4-core1` has its interface (`p4-core1-dp1`,`p4-core1-dp2`,`p4-core1-cpu1`,`p4-core1-cpu2`) in the global namespace

-* Note that `p4-core1` switch is not created by these set up script, it will be run in subsequent labs.
+* Note that `p4-core1` switch is not created by the Makefile, it will be created/run in subsequent labs.

-Let's assume we want to test basic ipv4 forwarding lab and the p4 programe would be `basic-ipv4-forwarding.p4`.
+Let's assume we want to test basic ipv4 forwarding lab and the p4 programe would be `basic-ipv4-forwarding.p4`
-After compilation the switch config is: `basic-ipv4-forwarding.json`.
+After compilation the switch config is: `basic-ipv4-forwarding.json`
-The command to run simple_switch for example will be:
+The command to run `simple_switch` for example will be:
 ```
 sudo simple_switch --log-file p4-core1 -i 1@p4-core1-dp1 -i 2@p4-core1-dp2 \
 			-i 255@p4-core1-cpu1 -i 254@p4-core1-cpu2 \